energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 Also, all require active acknowledgement of the use and the license used.
 See DAP 2.1.5, 2.1.4.

-Some try to protect against software patents, try to protect trademarks (or brands or the publishers reputation, ...) that might be covered in the code.
+Some try to protect against software patents, try to protect trademarks (or brands or the publishers reputation, etc. See MPL, Apache for an example) that might be covered in the code or surrounding material.
 (See DAP 2.2.1 for the GPL example)

 Usually they are intended to terminate on violation of the conditions.
 Some allow for reinstatement of the license (e.g. MPL, see DAP 2.2.9), some don't.
 If you don't have a license you must not use or distribute the source code.
 - Some contain historical feuds leading to intended inability to be combined with others (Apache vs. GPL2) based on automatic termination of combination.

 Some have an **"update clause".** Some license texts have versions (GPL2, GPL3, ...), some contain language where the intent was to "switch" to a newer version upon release of a new version of the license.
-(GPLv2+).
+(GPLv2+, see DAP 2.2.2).

 - The newer versions can have more or less drastic differences to the old ones.
 This can trigger some legal uncertainty.

 Often, the conditions depend on technicalities, thus technical interpretation and a legal-technical collaboration is important here.
 Specialized FOSS lawyers are used to this.

 - A classic example is the term "derived work" - when is a work by one author a derivation of the work of another author upon combination of the two?
 Often this was argued on grounds of linking, compilation and different ways of combination into one or multiple binaries from the source code.
-(See DAP footnotes 20 and 9, )
+(See DAP footnotes 20 and 9. )

 There are some books on this for German and English interpretations for common scenarios, I know of none for the Danish system.
-The legal analysis document provides a hint to two books for Denmark.
+The DAP provides a hint to two books for Denmark and is a great resource in itself, however not able or intended to replace detailed legal consultation.

 - Denmark: Possibly [IT-Retten](https://bibliotek.dk/da/work/870970-basis%3A26085950)
-- Denmark: See also the literature appendix of DAP.
+  - Denmark: See also the literature appendix of the DAP.

 - US law: [Open Source for business](https://www.amazon.com/dp/B086G6XDM1)
 - German law:  [Jäger / Metzger](https://www.beck-shop.de/jaeger-metzger-open-source-software/product/26549144)